OBSERVABILITY PLATFORM

 By default, gauges downsample by preserving only the last data point in every downsample window.
 Any changes to the gauge prior to the end of the downsample window aren't retained.

-If the gauge is an output of a MIN/MAX aggregation, the gauge is downsamples by preserving the MIN/MAX data point in every downsample window, respectively.
+If the gauge is an output of a MIN/MAX aggregation, the gauge is downsampled by preserving the MIN/MAX data point in every downsample window, respectively.

-Gauges ingested with StatsD downsample using a Largest-Triangle-Three-Buckets downsampling algorithm for consistency with the Graphite query engine.
+Gauges ingested with StatsD downsample using a Largest-Triangle-Three-Buckets (LTTB) downsampling algorithm for consistency with the Graphite query engine.
+Graphite statistics use a sum downsampling for counters, and LTTB for timers and gauges.

 Querying downsampled data